-The inverse correlation between cosmic ray intensity and solar activity in the 11-year variation was first pointed out by Forbush [1] and has been studied in detail by many workers [2, 3, 4].
-According to these studies, the time lag between cosmic ray intensity and solar activity varies from several to 12 months, depending on the solar cycle and on the activity index adopted [5, 6].
-Xanthakis [7] has observed a time lag of one year between the cosmic ray intensity and the solar activity index for the $19^{th}$ solar cycle.

-The solar activity presents many significant characteristics features from cycle to cycle and has been studied in detail by several workers.
-Legrand and Simon [8] have pointed out that there are series of cycles with very high activity level (cycle 18, 19) as well as low activity (cycles 5, 6, 12 and 14).
-Xanthakis et.
-Al. [9] showed that the amplitude of solar modulation in the $20^{th}$ solar cycle was smaller than the corresponding one of the $19^{th}$ solar cycle.
+The solar activity presents many strange characteristic features from cycle to cycle and has been examined in detail from several workers.
+Forbush [1, 2] determined that the intensity of Galactic cosmic rays varies inversely with sunspot number.
+Forbush [2] was the first to point out the inverse correlation between cosmic ray intensity and solar activity in the 11-year variation, and has since been studied in detail by many workers [3, 4, 5].
+These studies show that the time lag between cosmic ray intensity and solar activity varies from several to 12 months, depending on the solar cycle and on the activity index adopted [6, 7].
+Xanthakis [8] has observed a time lag of one year between the cosmic ray intensity and the solar activity index for the $19^{th}$ solar cycle.
+Legrand and Simon [9] have pointed out that there are series of cycles with very high activity level (cycle 18, 19) as well as low activity (cycles 5, 6, 12 and 14).
+Xanthakis et al. [10] showed that the amplitude of solar modulation in the $20^{th}$ solar cycle was smaller than the corresponding one of the $19^{th}$ solar cycle.

 The neutron monitor observations indicate that the anisotropy vector exhibits a significant variability in amplitude and time of maximum, when considered on a long-term basis.
-The studies of the long-term behaviour of diurnal anisotropy [10, 11, 12] have indicated that the anisotropy consists of two components, one related to the 22-year solar cycle and the other related to the 11-year solar activity (sunspot) cycle.
-Further, Agrawal and Bercovitch [10] have also shown that the direction of the 22-year component is perpendicular to the diurnal anisotropy vector and is along the line 162° east of the Sun-Earth line; they have attributed the 11-year component to the variation of cut-off rigidity.
+The studies of the long-term behaviour of diurnal anisotropy [11, 12, 13] have indicated that the anisotropy consists of two components, one related to the 22-year solar cycle and the other related to the 11-year solar activity (sunspot) cycle.
+Further, Agrawal and Bercovitch [11] have also shown that the direction of the 22-year component is perpendicular to the diurnal anisotropy vector and is along the line $162^{\circ}$ east of the Sun-Earth line; they have attributed the 11-year component to the variation of cut-off rigidity.

-Many authors have used the sunspot number or/and the flare activity in order to simulate the cosmic-ray intensity from the solar activity [13, 14].

-An attempt was made to find out the most suitable index of the solar activity in order to reproduce to a certain degree the modulation of the cosmic ray intensity [15].
-The contribution of more than one solar, interplanetary or geophysical parameter to the cosmic ray modulation process as solar flares, sunspot number, proton events, geomagnetic index etc. have also been reported [16].
+Many authors have used the sunspot number or/and the flare activity in order to simulate the cosmic-ray intensity from the solar activity [14, 15].
+An attempt was made to find out the most suitable index of the solar activity in order to reproduce to a certain degree the modulation of the cosmic ray intensity [16].
+The contribution of more than one solar, interplanetary or geophysical parameter to the cosmic ray modulation process as solar flares, sunspot number, proton events, geomagnetic index etc. have also been reported [17].
 Thus to examine the pattern of cosmic ray modulation with respect to the most suitable solar, interplanetary and geophysical parameters we can investigate the characteristic phenomena of the solar activity during a solar cycle.

-The power spectral analysis of cosmic ray intensity [17, 18, 19] has indicated that the long-term changes in the power density are related to the solar activity cycle and this has been interpreted in terms of enhancement in the amplitude of the diurnal variation.
+The power spectral analysis of cosmic ray intensity [18, 19, 20] has indicated that the long-term changes in the power density are related to the solar activity cycle and this has been interpreted in terms of enhancement in the amplitude of the diurnal variation.
 Various authors have also described an anomalous behaviour of the cosmic ray intensity during the different solar cycles.
-This can be characterized by the abnormality of the modulation rigidity spectra of cosmic ray intensities [20], the softening of the spectra [21], the poor correlation of the cosmic ray intensity with the solar activity [22].
-During the $21^{st}$ solar cycle a remarkably large time lag between cosmic ray minimum, which occurred in August 1982, and the sunspot maximum, which was in September 1979, has been reported for a first time [23].
-The relationship of cosmic ray intensity with solar activity has been studied by a numerous workers [24, 25, 26, 27, 28].
+This can be characterized by the abnormality of the modulation rigidity spectra of cosmic ray intensities [21], the softening of the spectra [22], the poor correlation of the cosmic ray intensity with the solar activity [23].
+During the $21^{st}$ solar cycle a remarkably large time lag between cosmic ray minimum, which occurred in August 1982, and the sunspot maximum, which was in September 1979, has been reported for a first time [24].
+The relationship of cosmic ray intensity with solar activity has been studied by a numerous workers [25, 26, 27, 28, 29].